nodrogluap/DTWA/utilities/README.md

 ## fast5_RNA2pAs
 Extracts the mean picoamperage (pA) levels after event detection from a binary ONT FAST5 (HDF5) file and prints them to standard output.
-If you have a directory of *individual* FAST5 files (such as provided in this repo), you might do the following to generate individual text files of mean event level sequences:
+If you have a directory of *individual* FAST5 files (such as provided in this repository), you might do the following to generate individual text files of mean event level sequences:

 ```bash